aki-dev-code/nyaa-cli/README.md

 ## From releases

 Releases contains prebuilt binaries for Linux, macOS and Windows.
-You can download them at https://github.com/quantumsheep/nyaa-cli/releases.

 ## From GitHub Actions